benhutchins/docker-mediawiki/1.24/README.md

     docker run --name some-mediawiki --link some-mysql:mysql -p 8080:80 -d synctree/mediawiki

 Then, access it via `http://localhost:8080` or `http://host-ip:8080` in a browser.

+## LDAP Support

+Note that this image has php5-ldap support enabled.
+Simply add the MediaWiki LdapAuthentication extension to the _extensions/_ directory and configure the LocalSettings.php file with the applicable LdapAuthentication configurations.